 Pour half a cup of water into a saucepan and place it over high heat.
 Bring the water to a boil and reduce the heat to low.

 Add the dark brown sugar to the saucepan and whisk until the sugar dissolves.

 Add the oyster sauce, shrimp paste and tamarind paste to the saucepan and continue whisking for two minutes.

-Stir the Scotch bonnet pepper into the contents of the saucepan and simmer the mixture for 10 minutes.
+Whisk in the Scotch bonnet pepper and simmer the mixture for 10 minutes.

 Remove the saucepan from the heat and allow the sauce to cool to room temperature before serving.
 Refrigerate or freeze leftover rojak sauce immediately; consume refrigerated sauce within five days and frozen sauce within three months.